Kolkata Knight Riders: Players

-Sourav Ganguly, the former captain of the Indian cricket team was the icon player and led the franchise in the 2008 and 2010 seasons.
+Sourav Ganguly, the former captain of the Indian cricket team, was the icon player and led the franchise in the 2008 and 2010 seasons.
 Brendon McCullum led the team in the intervening period.
 Both the captains were released before the 2011 season.
-The former team included all-rounders Chris Gayle, David Hussey, Mohammad Hafeez, Laxmi Ratan Shukla, Angelo Mathews, batsman Ricky Ponting, Brad Hodge, Salman Butt and wicket-keeper Wriddhiman Saha.
+The former team included all-rounders Chris Gayle, David Hussey, Mohammad Hafeez, Laxmi Ratan Shukla, Angelo Mathews, batsman Ricky Ponting, Brad Hodge, Salman Butt, and wicket-keeper Wriddhiman Saha.
 The main bowlers were Umar Gul, Shoaib Akhtar, Ishant Sharma, Ashok Dinda, Ajit Agarkar and Murali Karthik.
 Australian batsman Brad Hodge and bowlers Ajantha Mendis and Charl Langeveldt were bought outside the IPL auction in late 2008.

 At the 2009 auction, the team bought Bangladeshi all-rounder Mashrafe Mortaza for $600,000.
 Due to the unavailability of Pakistani players starting 2009, KKR had to suspend the contract of Umar Gul, who was a key performer from the 2008 season.
-On 26 April 2009, KKR administration sent back two of its players Akash Chopra and Sanjay Bangar on the premises of poor performance.
-Shane Bond was acquired after releasing Ricky Ponting, Morne van Wyk and the Pakistani players Umar Gul, Salman Butt, Mohammad Hafeez and Shoaib Akhtar before the third season.
+On 26 April 2009, KKR administration sent back two of its players, Akash Chopra and Sanjay Bangar, due to poor performance.
+Shane Bond was acquired after releasing Ricky Ponting, Morne van Wyk, and the Pakistani players Umar Gul, Salman Butt, Mohammad Hafeez and Shoaib Akhtar before the third season.
 Moises Henriques was traded to Delhi in return for Owais Shah and Manoj Tiwary.
 Thus, their overseas roster for the 2010 season consisted of Shane Bond, Mashrafe Mortaza, Brendon McCullum, Charl Langeveldt, Ajantha Mendis, Angelo Mathews, Brad Hodge, David Hussey, Owais Shah and Chris Gayle.

 2011 heralded the beginning of a new era for KKR.
 In the 2011 season, KKR drastically revamped their squad.
 Former captain and icon player Sourav Ganguly was not purchased in the January auction.
-This led to protest rallies, signature campaigns throughout the country and abroad along with stadium protests by various fan groups, such as 'No Dada No KKR', which received both national and international press attention.
+This led to protest rallies, signature campaigns throughout the country and abroad along with stadium protests by various fan groups, such as "No Dada No KKR", which received both national and international press attention.
 The team appointed Gautam Gambhir, who was bought for a record-breaking $2.4 million as skipper.
 Yusuf Pathan was also picked up for $2.1 million.
 Other international names who were added include Shakib Al Hasan, Brad Haddin, Jacques Kallis, Brett Lee, Ryan ten Doeschate, Eoin Morgan and James Pattinson.
 Haddin was replaced by Mark Boucher mid-season due to injury.

 In the 2012 auction, KKR bought back their former captain, Brendon McCullum.
 They also acquired West Indian spinner Sunil Narine and South African fast bowler Marchant de Lange.

-The team later added four domestic players to their squad, including Debabrata Das and Iresh Saxena from Bengal, Saurashtra's Chirag Jani and Sanju Samson from Kerala.
+The team later added four domestic players to their squad, including Debabrata Das and Iresh Saxena from Bengal, Saurashtra's Chirag Jani, and Sanju Samson from Kerala.
 However, in November 2012, KKR released the latter three from their team along with Jaydev Unadkat, a key performer from the previous seasons.
 In the 2013 auction, the team acquired only two overseas players, Sachithra Senanayake and Ryan McLaren.